Migrant boy found wandering alone in Texas had been deported and kidnapped

 In a speech, the vice president of Nicaragua, Rosario Murillo, said she had called on Interpol to locate the boy and his mother.

-“Our national police, our Ministry of the Interior, have made, and continue to make inquiries to the United States authorities, Mexican authorities to obtain information that lead us to locate Meylin and the child,” she said.
+“Our national police, our Ministry of the Interior, have made and continue to make inquiries to the United States authorities, Mexican authorities to obtain information that lead us to locate Meylin and the child,” she said.

-Wilton is currently in U.S. government custody according to U.S. Customs and Border Protection.
+Wilton is currently in U.S. government custody, according to U.S. Customs and Border Protection.

-The video of the boy was raised at a White House press conference this week.
+The video of the boy was raised at a White House news conference this week.
 “I don’t have any response from the president directly.
-What I can convey is, for any of us who have seen that video, it is heartbreaking,” said Press Secretary Jen Psaki.
+What I can convey is, for any of us who have seen that video, it is heartbreaking,” said press secretary Jen Psaki.

 Relatives say the boy and his mother were in part fleeing domestic violence in Nicaragua.